the-anna-project/annad/doc/concept/clg.md

 have to learn in a guided fashion and later autonomously.

 ### The Intelligence Gap
-Lets get a little bit more strange.
-Think about `E = mc²`.
-Energy equals mass times velocity squared.
-This equation seems to describe a lot of physical concepts around us.
-As I am seeing it, the theory of relativity also leans towards the solution of artificial intelligence, all failures reserved.

-Taking the mass-energy equivalence for granted and seeing it as abstract description for intelligence we can write the following, slightly modified, formular to express how intelligence is created: `I = ibⁿ`.
+We can write the following formular to express how intelligence is created: `I = ibⁿ`.
 Intelligence equals information times exponential behavior.
-Simply put, one piece of information, combined with a lot of pieces of behaviour, creates some sort of intelligence.
+Simply put, one piece of information, combined with multiple pieces of behaviour, creates some sort of intelligence.

-We made a lot of crazy assumptions, that do not feel that crazy as they might sound in the first place, when thinking about it for some time.
 Anyway, there is a technical issue that needs to be solved to fix the intelligence gap, to make artificial intelligence work.
 The intelligence gap describes the gap between information and behavior.
 This gap needs to be filled to make the intelligence equation work.
 This technical issue is solved by the concept of CLGs.
-A CLG creates behavior when having information provided during execution.
-The information provided here are given by [connections](connection.md).
-CLGs combined to [strategies](strategy.md), executed in different [stages](stage.md), create complex behavior.
-Such complex behavior is able to solve any problem.